Milk Bath Photography Sessions and FAQ

 Do I need to worry about doing my hair?
 What about makeup?

-How do you come up with the concepts and how many can we do?
-What about outfit changes?
+How do you come up with the concepts?

 My favorite concepts are ones that are a collaboration between us.
-I will ask you about your interests and hobbies, plus what outfits you are thinking about wearing, and we’ll see what we can come up with.
-I’m open to ideas that you may have, although there are some limitations to what will and won’t work in this setting.
-For each session we can do up to 3 colors in the water and I usually advise to bring 5-6 outfits.
+I will ask you about your interests and hobbies, plus what outfits you are thinking about wearing and your favorite colors, and we’ll see what we can come up with.
+I’m open to ideas that you may have, although there are some limitations to what will and won’t work in this setting so we’ll be sure to chat ahead of time.

 Should I bring my own props?
 Anything that won’t work?